 The Honda Rebel 300 is an entry-level cruiser, the little sibling to the Honda Rebel 500, and very little sibling to the 2021 Honda Rebel 1100.
-It has a 286cc, four-stroke, water-cooled single-cylinder engine which powers the rear wheel through a six speed transmission and a chain drive.
+It has a 286cc, four-stroke, water-cooled single-cylinder engine which powers the rear wheel through a six-speed transmission and a chain drive.

 The Rebel 300 is a very accessible bike.
 It has a very low 690mm (27.2 inch) seat height, and modest powerband that will get you going around town but will be singing a little high on the highway.
 It’ll cruise quite happily at 120 km/h or 75 mph on a flat, which isn’t bad for a little single!

 Also, maintaining the Rebel 300 is dead easy.
 One cylinder; who needs more?

 This site has links for things like oil and spark plugs from which we earn a commission (which unfortunately nobody can save, not even us).
 If you appreciate this work, then please use those links.
 Thanks!

 What you need to service the Honda Rebel 300